-Anonymous asked: How did you become a trainee for SM Entertainment?
+Anonymous said: How did you become a trainee for SM Entertainment?
 Or is it just as a joke

 I auditioned 5 times; I got rejected the first 4 times, and they finally accepted me after my 5th audition.
 I got accepted, and now I’ve been training for 2 years.
 The company told me that I was going to be debuting in a co-ed group in a couple of years.
 Look out for me.
 They gave me a Korean name and everything.
 Be sure to look out for SM’s new co-ed group; my name will be Jung Jaehee.

-Anonymous asked: how much do you make the keep calm tanks/shirts for? like, if I wanted it to say Keep Calm and Make H15tory.
+Anonymous said: how much do you make the keep calm tanks/shirts for? like, if I wanted it to say Keep Calm and Make H15tory.
 Thank you :D

 I’m not making any tanks any time soon, haha.
 I’m selling these tanks for our class budget.
 I’m sorry.